© Highpointers Club

 When I was whole and wide awake, alive.

 Maps provide a different visual arrangement of high point travels.
-I post a record on the County Highpointers site and post more frequent updates here displayed with a county emphasis, a state emphasis, details of NY State, and a separate representation of fire lookout tower summits.
+I post an annual completion map on the County Highpointers website but removed more frequent updates from this website.
+Maps that displayed a county emphasis, a state emphasis, details of NY State, and many pages of lists of summits and firetowers may eventually be posted elsewhere.
+My statement about fire lookout tower summits remains on this website.

 7.